The AI-Era Newspaper Is A Feed You Have To Interpret

 The work is not to read everything.

-The work is to build enough understanding that the important things start to stand out.
+The work is to build enough judgment that the important things start to stand out.